Table of Contents

 Why Choose Morpholinos?

+- What is a Morpholino?
 Morpholino oligos get their name from the morpholine rings in their backbones, which replace the ribose or deoxyribose rings characteristic of RNA and DNA type oligos.
 Morpholinos contain uncharged phosphorodiamidate intersubunit linkages instead of the anionic phosphodiester linkage found in natural nucleic acids.
 The morpholine rings carry A, C, G or T bases positioned suitably for Watson-Crick base pairing.

+- Why should I use Morpholino oligos for my antisense experiments?
 Because you want valid results the first time (see also why choose Morpholinos ).
 There is no other gene knockdown reagent (including siRNA, PNA, mPNA, S-DNA, and LNA) that combines the properties of stability, nuclease-resistance, efficacy, long-term activity, water-solubility and exquisite specificity.
 Only Morpholino oligos provide all of these.

 In contrast to RNase-dependent or RISC-dependent reagents, Morpholino oligos may be targeted either to block translation or to alter nuclear processing.
 Morpholinos targeted against splicing provide these advantages over translation blocking oligos: